adina/adina.github.com/_posts/2015-02-28-sequencing-experimental-design.md

 ## What kind of / how much sequencing do you need
 * Do you want to characterize differences or identify significant differences?
 How many replicates do you minimally need?
+* Do you have appropriate positive / negative controls?
+(Thanks @markstenglein)
 * Are you trying to identify some specific genes?
 How much do you know about what you are looking for?
 How much is known in general?
 * Once you get this data, are you prepared for the analysis?
 * How much does the quality of the data matter – how much resolution do you need?